Linux sed Command: How to Install It + Usage Examples

 sed '#,#d' samplefile.txt

-Replace the # symbols with the start and end of the line range.
-For example, to delete the first, second, and third line from the cars.txt file, enter the following:
+Replace the hash (#) symbols with the starting and ending line numbers.
+For example, enter the following to delete the first to the third line in the cars.txt file:

 sed '1,3d' cars.txt